naomijub/blog/src/code/max_profit.md

 To begin, we create an iterator, `prices.iter()`, then we consume this iterator with a `fold`, where the `accumulator` is a tuple consisting of the minimal value, same as before, and a maximum profit starting as `0`.
 Then, in the `fold` loop, we already return a tuple containing the new minimum, `value.min(min)`, as the first element, and the new maximum profit `max_profit.max(value - min)`, as the second element.
 After we have consumed all the iterator, just return the second element of the resulting tuple.

+> Benchmark wise both solutions were equivalent in execution time and memory using criterion and memory-stats crates.

 ##  Best Time to Buy and Sell Stock (Medium/122):

 "_You are given an integer array prices where `prices[i]` is the price of a given stock on the ith day._